-The new seriousness of Amsterdam | CNN
+Opinion: The new seriousness of Amsterdam

 Unhappily, entrance to museums is less easy than it used to be.
 I keep an unlimited-access pass, so I always enjoyed walking the streets and spontaneously popping in and out of any of the dozens of museums across town.
 That's not possible now.
 Now you need an appointment, also in an effort to limit the size of indoor crowds.

 Large outdoor crowds are also not allowed.
-After huge festivals resulted in hundreds, if not thousands of infections, the government has limited the size of festivals to 750 people.
-As a result, organizers canceled events.
+After huge festivals resulted in hundreds, if not thousands of infections

+, the government has limited the size of festivals to 750 people.
+As a result, organizers canceled events

 But Amsterdam in summer is a glorious city.
 Without the crowds, one can better admire its unpretentious beauty.
 The monuments are small, the houses only a few stories high, and now, without the mobs, there's less shouting, less swerving, more time to watch the lighter traffic of boats gliding down the canals.

 This was a good destination for my first international trip in nearly 18 months.
 Pre-pandemic Amsterdam might have been a shock to the system.
-I’m not the only one who likes it like this.
+I'm not the only one who likes it like this.
 The residents of the city have been complaining for years that their quality of life was declining because of overtourism.
 Authorities are trying to see what they can salvage from one of the few good outcomes of the crisis.
-They want to restrict arrivals, keep tourists away from cannabis “coffee shops,” and prevent them from overrunning the Wallen, the centuries’ old neighborhood that is also home to Amsterdam famed red light district.
+They want to restrict arrivals, keep tourists away from cannabis "coffee shops,"

+and prevent them from overrunning the Wallen, the centuries' old neighborhood that is also home to Amsterdam famed red light district.

 Eventually, the pandemic will end and tourists will return.
 This new, more serious Amsterdam will become another one of the memories of this strange time.
 For now, walking along the iconic canals, recognizing the quiet, and seeing how much has changed, how even the people seem a little different, is part of what traveling is all about, a heightened sense of awareness, the unmistakable feeling of being alive, and the knowledge that the world is calling out with more places to visit.
 I can hardly wait!
 (And I have already made reservations.)